 - 1. Naturalization The Department eliminated the Naturalization program which was projected to serve approximately 4,200 clients in 2010.
-The program provided assistance, such as help paying fees and preparation for the Naturalization test, to individuals who received public assistance, but had not yet attained citizenship.
+The program provided assistance, such as help paying fees and preparation for the Naturalization test, to individuals who received public assistance but had not yet attained citizenship.
 Although the Naturalization program included a proviso for a small portion of the funding, the majority of the program funding was provided by the State's General Fund. - 2.
 Refugee Services The Department reduced contracts with community-based agencies that provide employment placement, English-as-a-Second-Language (ESL) training, job skills training, job search workshops, and job retention services for refugees and legal immigrants with limited English proficiencies who receive TANF or Refugee Cash Assistance, and those who have resided in the United States for less than five years but do not receive assistance.
-The reductions were effective December 1, 2010 and limited services available to this population. - 3.
-TANF Two-Parent Participation Change An additional participation option was added to allow both parents in a qualifying family to split the 35 hour per week requirement.
+The reductions were effective December 1, 2010 and limited services available to this population.